Emergency drought support funding

 How we can help

 Local Land Services is available to offer ongoing advice for farmers and landholders dealing with drought.
-We offer hands-on support where possible and endeavor to provide up to date localised information about managing and recovering from drought.
+We offer hands-on support where possible and endeavour to provide up to date localised information about managing and recovering from drought.

 - our Livestock Officers provide technical advice on feeding and nutrition